Curious how your second time pregnancy differs from the first? Learn what to expect and how this pregnancy can be different this time around.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Every pregnancy is different, whether you compare yours to other moms, or even your first to your second.
-But for all the ways your pregnancies seem to follow the same pattern, there are certainly differences that set them apart.
+But for all the ways your pregnancies seem to follow the same pattern, differences can still set them apart.

 For one thing, your pregnancy will likely progress faster, especially with your body remembering the first time around.
 Your labor and delivery will also likely come quicker, meaning you should probably head to the hospital sooner than you did with your first.